philip928lin/HydroCNHS/docs/_build/html/_sources/quickstart.rst.txt

 5. ABM (optional)
 ^^^^^^^^^^^^^^^^^^^
 ABM section is a highly customized setting section.
-Users will assign each active agent class to corresponding APIs.
+Users will assign each active agent type class to corresponding APIs.
+After that, users will define agents created by each agent type class in a nested structure.

 .. code-block:: yaml